2020PB/police-brutality/reports/New York.md

 Hundreds of people have been camping out near NYC City Hall for the last week in anticipation of a budget vote.
 NYPD were sent on June 30th, the day of the vote, to disperse protestors.
 Footage shows violent arrests.

 In particular, police manhandle already zip-tied protestor.
+The protestor stumbles, apparently struggling to remain conscious.
+Protestors shout at police to seek medical treatment for him.
 Another protestor comes to intervene.
 He is summarily punched, choked, shoved and struck with a baton by multiple officers.

 The second clip shows arrest warning if protestors step on streets.